lauraalexandria/movie_recommendation_chat/README.md

 # Movie Recommendation Chat

-A Retrieval-Augmented Generation (RAG) project that creates a chat movie recommendation expert, using a API of movies for context, delivering a friendly chat interface and a monitoring model.
+The goal of this project is to develop and build an end-to-end Retrieval-Augmented Generation (RAG) chat movie recommendation expert, delivering a friendly chat interface and a monitoring dashboard with performance and feedback.

 [photos from the chat and de monitoting dash?]

 The project includes:
-* Extracts selected movie plots and data from OMDb API;
+* **Data Extraction:** Downloding selected movie plots and data from OMDb API
-* Uses these movie selection as a knowledge base for the problem;
-* Create embedding vectors using Qdrant;
+* **Data preparation/Embedding:** Data transformation to unstructured data
-* Brings context to ChatGPT API;
+* **Modeling/RAG:** Brings base knowledge to ChatGPT API
-* Deploys the chat in a friendly interface;
+* **User Interface:** Deploys the chat in a friendly interface
-* Allows chat monitoring with a dashboard
-* Application fully containerized:
+* **Monitoring:** Dashboard about performance and feedback
+* **Deployment:** Model and applications deployment using Docker

 ## Tools used